 WCU provides all students with access to a web-based system known as D2L (Desire to Learn).
 This system is used to present course material as well as advisement information.
-To access CSD's MA Advisement Site, log on to D2L.
-On the main page under "My Courses", click on the down arrow to the right of the box for "Semester".
-Then choose "Organizations" from the drop down menu.
-If you have trouble finding this link, please contact the WCU Help Desk for assistance (phone: 610-436-3350).
+Follow these steps to access CSD's MA Advisement site

+- Go to www.wcupa.edu - Click on D2L in the upper right hand corner of the screen - Log in with your WCU email and password - Click on the "Organizations" tab under "My courses" - Click on the MA Advisement tab below - If you have trouble finding this link, please call the WCU Help Desk (610-436-3350).